What Merchants Should Know For Successful Chargeback Reversals

 5. Look for Behavior Patterns

 Pay attention to patterns such as the same customer filing multiple chargebacks and their success rate.
-If merchants can find evidence these customers habitually file chargebacks — and lose in representment — this can bolster the case for fraudulent chargebacks.
+If businesses can find evidence these customers habitually file chargebacks — and lose in representment — this can bolster the case for fraudulent chargebacks.
 There may be a specific address associated with multiple chargebacks, or even a time of year.
-Not only can this help merchants detect potential fraud, the data gathered may also be useful to submit to the payment processor as evidence.
+Not only can this help businesses detect potential fraud, the data gathered may also be useful to submit to the payment processor as evidence.

 6. Write Compelling Rebuttal Letters